 Incredible mountains on your left, lovely little beaches on your right, this was one of the most scenic drives I did in Hawaii!

 The North Shore of Oahu is a little bit more touristic again, but nothing compared to the South.
 This is where you can find one of the most magical places in Hawaii: Laniakea Beach.

 I highly recommend going there in the late afternoon and staying until sunset.
 It’s a beautiful beach with small waves ideal for snorkeling (even though it’s not the best spot I’ve been to).
 If you’re more into surfing, it’s also possible a little bit further offshore; it was great to see surfers catching the best waves with the colours of sunset in the background.

 But what makes this beach so special and different to any other in Hawaii is that it’s a place where sea turtles like to rest on the sand.
 Apparently almost every day you’d be able to see one or a couple of these beautiful animals sleeping there, not taking any care about the humans around them.
 Surprisingly, there are not so many people watching the turtles.
 It’s obviously forbidden to go too close or to touch them, but just sitting there and wait for sunset was the perfect way for me to end my beautiful time in Hawaii, before heading back to Honolulu and flying away on the next morning.

 This is all I know about Oahu!
-The disappointment of my first moments there is now completely eclipsed by the amazing things I’ve seen during my last day in Hawaii.
-I’d love to come back and write another article about all the other treasures left to be found on Oahu… someday!
+I’d love to come back and write another article about all the other treasures left there to be found… someday!